investindex/Fund/README.md

 These simplified examples are for a hypothetical person, age 35 and earning income, who rents their residence and has no debt.
 Their liquid net worth is $40,000 plus $60,000 in a Roth IRA that they have contributed to for several years.
 Some funds are duplicated because their taxable brokerage account and Roth IRA are separate accounts.
 The portfolios are just suggestions, and you can feel free to vary them.

-The couch potato portfolio uses a simple, factor-tilted global portfolio: 60% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 40% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf).
+The couch potato portfolio uses a simple, factor-tilted global portfolio in the Roth IRA: 60% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 40% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf).
 If someone wanted to add just one more fund, the greatest marginal benefit would probably lie in a high-quality, long-duration bond fund: 48% [DFAC](https://us.dimensional.com/etfs/dfac/us-core-equity-2-etf) + 32% [DFAX](https://us.dimensional.com/etfs/dfax/world-ex-us-core-equity-2-etf) + 20% [GOVZ](https://www.ishares.com/us/products/315911/).
 Funds like DFAC and DFAX overweight stocks with higher expected return, compared to the cap-weighted market.
-The Roth IRA portfolio is a single fund, [AVGE](https://www.avantisinvestors.com/avantis-investments/avantis-all-equity-markets-etf/).
+The long-term, taxable portfolio is a single fund, [AVGE](https://www.avantisinvestors.com/avantis-investments/avantis-all-equity-markets-etf/).
 This is a moderately factor-tilted ETF from Avantis that creates a global equity portfolio by holding ten Avantis ETFs.

 The long-term complex allocation is:
 * 30% [VT](https://investor.vanguard.com/investment-products/etfs/profile/vt) — Global cap-weighted stocks